htso/Metalearning-MAML/README.md

 Interested reader should dive into this paper, and I will skip the technicality here, except for the following observations.

-1. The *maml* model is not a model on the data, but a model on the starting parameter values of a pool of models.
+1. The *maml* model is not a model on data, but a model on the starting parameter values of a pool of models, thus the term *meta*.

 2. The objective of the algorithm is the sum of the losses on all the tasks that is fed into *maml* collectively, ![objective](Img/meta_objective.png).